nadavhames/nadavhames.github.io/content/about.md

 <div class="loading">Work in Progress</div>

-- Stay tuned for a demo of **Tavim** - a music notation renderer & editor designed & built from scratch with Typescript, React/Redux.
+- Stay tuned for a demo of **Tavim** - a music notation renderer & collaborative editor designed & built from scratch with Typescript, React/Redux.
 [Jonah Dlin](http://jonahdlin.com/) and I are hard at work reading dissertations, learning spacing algorithms & writing thousands of lines of code to industry specs.

 <ul class="timeline">
     <li class="event" data-date="Feb 2020">